ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-azure-gateway/network-traffic-azure.md

 ### Traceability Agent

-Only traffic related to discovered APIs is sent to the platform.

-The agent reads the logs written on the file system (\[INSTALL_DIR]/apigateway/events/group-X_instance-Y.log) by the Gateways to get the transaction summary:
+The Traceability Agent reports two sets of data to Amplify platform:

+* Usage data
+* Transactions data

+#### Usage data

+The usage data represent the total number of APIs called during a certain period of time.
+This usage is automatically reported every 15 minutes by default to Amplify platform and cannot be inactivated.
+See [Reporting Gateway usage event](/docs/central/connected_agent_common_reference/traceability_usage/#reporting-gateway-usage-event).

+It contains the following information:

+Structural Fields:

+* Unique ID
+* Timestamp
+* Event Identifier
+* Environment Identifier
+* Event version

+Data Fields:

+* Count
+* Observation Window (start / end)

+#### Transactions data

+The transaction data represent the number and details of transactions processed by the Gateway during a period of time.
+You can limit the number of transactions sent to the platform, or completely turn this feature off, by applying a sampling configuration to the Traceability Agent.
+See [Sampling](/docs/central/connected_agent_common_reference/trace_sampling/#sampling).

+The transactions can be redacted (by default) and/or sanitized, according to your need, before sending the information to Amplify platform.
+See [Trace redaction](/docs/central/connected_agent_common_reference/trace_redaction/).

+It contains the following information:

+Structural Fields:

+* Unique ID
+* Timestamp
+* Event Identifier
+* App Identifier (v7 Gateway application or AWS Usage plan or Azure subscription)
+* Amplify Central environment Identifier
+* Event version

+Data Fields:

+* API Identifier
-* Transaction HTTP status
+* Transaction status (i.e., HTTP status of the API)
-* Transaction URLs (frontend / backend API)
+* URLs (frontend / backend API)
-* Transaction duration and timestamp
+* Duration and timestamp
-* Transaction service called: method (POST / GET...) + uri path
+* Service called: method (POST / GET…) + URI path

-In order to submit details of the transaction, the Traceability Agent reads the Gateway system to get the transaction details:

 * Request/response headers from each API call

-{{< alert title="Note" color="primary" >}}You can disable sending the headers by using the following property:  `traceability_agent.azure.getHeaders: false.` By default, the property is set to true.
-If collecting the headers is disabled, they will not be visible in Axway Amplify platform Observability module, as the Traceability Agent will send only the transaction summary data (status / url / duration / timestamp / transaction service called) to the platform.{{< /alert >}}

-Once the information is extracted it is sent to the Axway platform using the TLS encryption.

 ## Communication ports